kidoman/kidoman.github.io-backup/source/_posts/2013-10-05-go-getter-part-3.markdown

 *All of the above benchmarks were run on a Hetzner dedicated server machine with a i7 2600 + 16 GB RAM*

-C++ is not more than twice as fast than an equivalent Go program at this stage.
+At this stage, C++ is now more than twice as fast as an equivalent Go program.
 If you look at the previous 2048 x 2048 test results, you will see how far ahead the C++ results have come:

 {% img center /images/go-vs-cpp-after-both-optimized.png %}